bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    /usr/lib/bareos/scripts/make_bareos_tables
    /usr/lib/bareos/scripts/grant_bareos_privileges

-As some Bareos updates require a database schema update, therefore the file :file:`/root/.my.cnf` might also be useful in the future.
+As some Bareos updates require a database schema update, the file :file:`/root/.my.cnf` might also be useful in the future.

 .. _section-StartDaemons: